RubenDillon/tanzu/tap2/readme.md

-# Deploy Tanzu Application Platform v1.4.0 using Shared Services cluster for Harbor
+# Deploy Tanzu Application Platform v1.4.0 using Azure

 ## Requirements
 ```
-    1. A vSphere cluster with vCenter based in 7.0 U3 release (Im using H20 internal environment)
-    2. NSX-T at the networking infrastructure
-    3. vSphere with Tanzu already deployed (10.220.22.146 is the Supervisor address)
+    1. An Azure subscription
+    2. A management cluster deployed
     4. Integration with Tanzu Mission Control
     5. To deploy
-        - TAP 1.4.x we need Kubernetes v1.23, v1.24 or v1.25.
-We will be using 1.25
+        - TAP 1.3.5 we need Kubernetes v1.22, v1.23 or v1.24.
+We will be using 1.22.5
 ```

 ## Create the environment